dhj03/PySockChat/README.md

 # pychat
-A CLI chat application using sockets between a server and its clients, written in Python.
+A CLI chat application using sockets between a local server and its clients, written in Python.